Significant-Gravitas/AutoGPT/CONTRIBUTING.md

 By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
 Please read it to understand the expectations we have for everyone who contributes to this project.

+## 📢 A Quick Word
+Right now we will not be accepting any Contributions that add non-essential commands to Auto-GPT.

+However, you absolutely can still add these commands to Auto-GPT in the form of plugins.
+Please check out this [template](https://github.com/Significant-Gravitas/Auto-GPT-Plugin-Template).
+> Please note that the plugins framework has still not been finalized just yet, but stay tuned.
+You can follow PR #757 for more updates!

 ## Getting Started

 To start contributing, follow these steps: